-In April, private-sector firms using personal service company (PSC) contractors will take legal responsibility for ensuring off-payroll contractors stick to the tax rules known as ‘IR35’.
+From 6th April, private-sector firms using personal service company (PSC) contractors will take legal responsibility for ensuring off-payroll contractors stick to the tax rules known as ‘IR35’.

 The effect of the rule change will be that if you or your agency are paying a worker through a company, you will need to deduct income tax and employee National Insurance contributions (NICs) and pay employer NICs from those payments, effectively making you, for tax purposes, the ‘employer’.

 This ruling comes in as the Treasury believes a third of people claiming self-employed status should pay more in national insurance as they are effectively employees of their clients.

 Affected businesses and organisations in the private and charity sectors will need to check whether contractors, freelancers, or any worker considered self-employed need to pay income tax and national insurance.